oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-train/ai-vision-train-model.md

 3. Train model.
 Provide the Model display name and description, training duration can be **Recommended mode**.

-    *Note: higher the number of images & higher the training duration better the AI model.
-Typically 2000+ images would create a good model. recommended mode completes in less than a few hours, around 2 to 3 hours for approx 2000 images*
+    > **Note:** Higher the number of images & higher the training duration better the AI model.
+Typically 2000+ images under same folder would create a good model.
+I would recommend minimum of 100 images in a folder, Also the recommended mode completes in less than a few hours, between 2 to 3 hours for approximately 2500 images of 1024 × 1024 pixel resolution.

     ![Create a new Vision model](images/train-model-bc.png " ")